New York City Bike Accident Attorney

 Drivers must respect these rights and treat bicyclists as if they were other drivers on the roadway.
 Failure to do so, resulting in an accident, is negligence.
 A motorist may also be guilty of negligence if he or she causes the crash while texting and driving, driving drowsy, eating and drinking, or otherwise driving carelessly.
-A New York City personal injury attorney experienced in bike crashes can help you assign fault and initiate a claim for compensation after a bicycle accident in NYC.
+A New York City personal injury attorney experienced in bike crashes can help you assign fault and initiate a claim for compensation after a bicycle accident in New York City.

-Compensation for Bicycle Accident Victims in NYC
+Compensation For Bicycle Accident Victims In New York City

 If you or a loved one suffered serious injuries in a bicycle accident in the New York City area, you might be wondering what your claim is worth.
-This is one of the most common questions our NYC bike accident attorneys encounter in our practice, and it’s helpful to know how insurance companies and your attorney may evaluate damages in a bike accident claim.
+This is one of the most common questions our New York City bike accident attorneys encounter in our practice, and it’s helpful to know how insurance companies and your attorney may evaluate damages in a bike accident claim.
 The following types of compensation may be available to victims of bicycle accidents:

-Economic Losses in a Bicycle Injury Case
+Economic Losses In A Bicycle Injury Case

 Two main categories of damages are available in a personal injury case: special (or economic) damages and general damages.
 The former category seeks to compensate a victim of an accident, such as a bike injury, for the material losses associated with the incident.
 The intent of these damages is to make an accident “whole” again, at least to the monetary extent that’s possible.
 Monetary losses are easy to quantify and may include:

 - Medical bills.
 A personal injury settlement or court judgment almost always includes compensation for the cost of a victim’s medical care.
 This includes not only payment for current medical bills, but also the cost of projected medical care.
-This is especially important in instances involving serious or catastrophic injuries, in which a victim might requires months or even years of follow-up medical treatment.
+This is especially important in instances involving serious or catastrophic injuries, in which a victim might require months or even years of follow-up medical treatment.

 - Lost wages or loss in income.
 Many bicycle accident victims require long and extensive recovery periods.
 They may be unable to perform their regular job duties while they recover.
 A personal injury settlement or court judgment seeks to compensate a victim for all the work he or she missed.
 If that a person cannot resume his or her normal job duties, a personal injury claim will also seek to address any loss in earning capacity.